Vandalism Claims

 INSURANCE DISPUTES FOR VANDALISM DAMAGE CLAIMS

 If you don’t 100% agree with the insurance company’s decision about your claim, you should talk to someone about your case and your options.
-If you call us or use the contact form to the left, you can talk directly to an insurance lawyer about your claim and the insurance company’s decision.
+If you call us or use the contact form, you can talk directly to an insurance lawyer about your claim and the insurance company’s decision.

 That conversation is completely free, and in it, we’ll give you our straightforward thoughts on whether you’ve got a case against the insurance company or not.
 If we think you do have a case against your insurance company and you want to fight against the insurance company’s decision, we will take you on as a client.
 We work on a contingency fee, meaning we only get paid if we get money for you from the insurance company.